dascritch/cpu-audio/README.md

 It could have been done via polyfills or frameworks, but I wanted a plain standard, vanilla javascript, easy to install and configure.

+Beware, WebComponents is a to-be-implemented-elsewhere standard.
+Will work mainly on :

+* Google Chrome
+* Firefox Nightly (63+, not yet for 61)
+* Safari Mac

+To be tested on :

+* Safari iOS
+* Edge

 Purpose
 -------